 West will take you into the Everglades or maybe even onto the Big Cypress Reservation to learn more about the Seminole tribe at the Ah-Tah-Thi-Ki Museum.

 When visiting Miami, I always use it as an excuse to head to the Keys and explore something new.
-One of the most popular stops you’ll find is John Pennekamp Coral Reef State Park, great for snorkeling tours, scuba tours, kayaks, and the glass bottom boat tour.
+One of the most popular stops you’ll find for diving in Key Largo is John Pennekamp Coral Reef State Park, also great for snorkeling tours, kayaks, and the glass bottom boat tour.
 You can also camp, fish (saltwater fishing license required), and swim to an early Spanish shipwreck.

 All visitors are required to pay an entrance fee:

 - $8.00* per vehicle.
 Limit 2-8 people per vehicle.

 - $2.00* Pedestrians, bicyclists, extra passengers, passengers in vehicle with holder of Annual Individual Entrance Pass.

 - *Plus $.50 per person Monroe County Surcharge.
 Tours are priced separately and require reservations.

 More places to visit:

 Dagny Johnson Key Largo Hammock Botanical State Park – free park featuring a nice nature walking loop.